LoggingNewMemory/C-C-Setup-VSCode-Tutorial/README.md

 ## Configuring MinGW Compiler

 1. Download MSYS2, and install it (Do not change anything)
-2. Search for "MSYS2 MINGW64" app in start menu and open it<br />
+2. Search for "MSYS2 MINGW64" app in start menu and open it.
 It will open a MSYS2 terminal

 ![image](https://github.com/user-attachments/assets/17909a80-fd61-4a84-8dd0-9e1e2190c172) <br />